mabdulrehmankhan/basic_face-recognition_system/README.md

 This project is licensed under the Free License.

 Enjoy exploring and experimenting with this basic face recognition system!
-If you have any questions or suggestions, feel free to open an issue or reach out to the repository owner.
+If you have any questions or suggestions, feel free to open an issue or reach out to MUHAMMAD ABDUL REHMAN KHAN, the repository owner.

 Thank you for using and contributing to the "Basic Face Recognition System using Python" project!